-Should OfSTED decide to take up this mantle, however, our analysis does provide useful indicators as to where school leaders should be concentrating their efforts in order to effectively embed EIP within their schools.
-Specifically, that school leaders should be: 1) promoting the vision for evidence-use (i.e. encouraging its use); 2) engaging in actions strategies that illustrate how research and evidence can be effectively employed to enhance aspects of teaching and learning.
-For example by engaging in acts such as 'modeling', 'monitoring' and 'mentoring and coaching' (Southworth, 2009); and 3) establishing effective learning environments in which learning conversations around the use of evidence can flourish (R-conversation).
+Should Ofsted decide to take up this mantle, however, our analysis does provide useful indicators as to where school leaders should be concentrating their efforts in order to effectively embed EIP within their schools.
+Specifically, that school leaders should be: 1) promoting the vision for evidence-use (i.e. using transformative leadership to encourage its use: see Bush and Glover, 2003); 2) engaging in actions strategies that illustrate how research and evidence can be effectively employed to enhance aspects of teaching and learning.
+For example by engaging in acts such as 'modelling', 'monitoring' and 'mentoring and coaching' (Southworth, 2009); and 3) establishing effective learning environments in which learning conversations around the use of evidence can flourish (R-conversation) (e.g. see Stoll et al., 2006).
 Considering R-Support and R-Practice together, in terms of the aspects of leadership above, it can be seen that to begin the process of making evidence-use a cultural norm within schools, leaders are required to engage primarily in 'transformational' modes of leadership.
 To embed it however, they must switch focus and in engage in more 'pedagogic' or learning-centred leadership aspects.
-This also flags the importance, more generally, of school leaders having the capacity to engage in both modes of leadership.
+This also flags the importance, more generally, of school leaders having the capacity to engage in both modes of leadership (Bush, 2015).